DLFDL/cyber-students/README.md

 # `cyber-students`

+Registration.py is responsible for user registration by securely handling sensitive user information through encryption and password hashing.
+This ensures that the stored data in the database is protected, and even if the database is compromised, the sensitive information remains secure.

+Registration.py retrieves user data during the registration process.
+Encrypts sensitive user data using AES (Advanced Encryption Standard) in CTR (Counter) mode.
+The encrypted data (ciphertext) is then stored in the database.
+A random 32-bytes key is generated for encryption implements a method for hashing user passwords.
+The password hash and salt are saved in the database.

+Login.py retrieves the hashed password and salt from the database for a given email.
+An error is returned if the email, password, or salt is missing or invalid.
+The entered password is hashed using the stored salt.
+A token is generated and returned if the newly hashed password matches the stored hashed password.
+If the password does not match, an error is returned.

+User.py, handling the GET request to retrieve the user's information, it first checks if the user is authenticated using the token.
+If the user is authenticated, the handler retrieves the encrypted user data, nonce, and password hash from the database.
+Using AES-CTR encryption, the password hash is used as the encryption key to decrypt the encrypted user data.
+The decrypted user data is then included in the response object, which is returned to the user.

+A new user can be added and check using the following:

+Registration:
+curl -X POST http://localhost:4000/students/api/registration -d "{\"email\": \"helloworld@test.com\", \"password\": \"1GoodPassWord\", \"displayName\": \"daniel\", \"fullName\": \"daniel lazarczyk\", \"address\": \"11 any street\", \"phone\": \"023874078\", \"disabilities\": \"crazy\"}"

+Logging In:
+curl -X POST http://localhost:4000/students/api/login -d "{\"email\": \"helloworld@test.com\", \"password\": \"1GoodPassWord\"}"

+Displaying a Profile:
+curl -H "X-TOKEN: bf546448ab864bd8b02476ac2f74765d" http://localhost:4000/students/api/user

+Logging Out:
+curl -X POST -H "X-TOKEN: bf546448ab864bd8b02476ac2f74765d" http://localhost:4000/students/api/logout

 This repository provides some sample code for the Shared Project for Modern Cryptography and Security Management & Compliance.
 The project requires git, Python 3, and MongoDB.
 The following sections briefly